Who’s It For?

 It’s smaller than most of its rivals and seats just two people.
 It’s brisk, agile and makes perfect sense in towns and cities.

 Prices start out from £21,275, the car has a claimed range of 100 miles, while a boot that measures up to 340-litres is very satisfactory. [vc_single_image image=”61790″ img_size=”article-image”]Electric Motor & Handling

 Without a gearbox, the Smart ForTwo ED is able to deliver all of its power in an instant.
 Moreover, the lack of a gearbox means that clunky gear changes don’t disrupt its smooth progress.
 This makes it ideally suited for urban settings.

 0-62 is dispensed within 11.5 seconds, which is a superb turn of pace for a city car.
 The car is particularly zippy at speeds below 40mph and is able to accelerate from traffic, junctions and roundabout with ease.

 The suspension setup is slightly firmer than the standard model but it impresses with its ability to smooth out most lumps and bumps.
 It’s a sophisticated enough setup that should satisfy most buyers.

 Outside of towns and cities, the pocket-sized car will struggle a bit, but its top speed of 81mph means that it’s perfectly possible to take it out onto the motorway.

 It’s agile and nimble, and tips the scales at a little over 1,000kg.
 Negotiating tight urban streets is simple, as is parking.
+The Cabin

 The Smart ForTwo ED gets the same modern, stylish interior as the standard two-seater model.